PatriziaGessa/Score-Keeper-App/README.md

 # Project Overview
 A Score Keeper app, which gives a user the ability to keep track of the score of two different teams playing a game of American Football.
+This app is particular focus on button code, variable scope, and updating views.

 # Design & functionality include: